wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-security/includes/3-configure-multi-factor-authentication.md

 The **What If** tool requires only *User* privileges to work, but you can narrow the scope with additional information, such as **IP address, Country/Region, Device platform**, etc.

-Input the criteria, and select **What If** to generate a list of results.
+Input the criteria and select **What If** to generate a list of results.
 The tool will show which conditional access policies would apply for the given criteria.
 It will also show the conditional access policies that would not apply for the given criteria.

 ## Learn more